 - 2. The Committee shall advise and guide the Office of Administration concerning all activities relating to the administrative and judicial support provided to, the Office of the Co-Prosecutors, the Office of the Co-Investigating Judges and the Chambers, including the preparation and implementation of the budget. - 3.
 The Committee shall meet once a month, or at the initiative of the President.
 Committee meetings shall be confidential.
 Remote participation may be organized, as necessary. - 4.
 The Committee shall do such other tasks provided for in these IRs. - 5.
 The Committee shall be serviced by a secretariat.
 At the request of the President of the Plenary Session, the Chambers and/or the Office of the Co-Prosecutors and/or the Office of the Co-Investigating Judges shall assign the members of the secretariat, as necessary and appropriate.
+The Office of the Administration shall provide support staff as needed.
 In accomplishing its tasks, the Committee may take expert advice at the expense of the ECCC.